indiana-university/rivet-icons/README.md

 ## Flash of unstyled content

-A "flash of unstyled content" happens when `<rvt-icon>` is declared before the element definition is registered.
+"Flash of unstyled content" happens when `<rvt-icon>` is declared before the element definition is registered.
 This looks like the icon is briefly invisible, as if `display: none` is applied and suddenly removed.
 To avoid this, wait to render content until after the element registers with [`whenDefined()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined).

 ```js
 window.customElements.whenDefined('rvt-icon').then(() => {